jwe0/warlock/readme.md

 Warlock is a simple python based social media discovery tool, it leverages how social media platforms will handle existing and non existing social media status codes. (existing = 200 non exsiting = 404).
 Warlock uses threading to scan multiple websites at the same time.
 This tool is inspired by sherlock `https://github.com/sherlock-project/sherlock`.

+# Features
+Warlock will also attempt to pull extra data from certain websites this can be useful when identifying if a site is actually your targets.
+My other osint tool "Mage" uses the same sort of code to pull even more information.

 # Usage
 1. Install  the repository with `git clone https://github.com/jwe0/warlock`
 2. Change directory into the folder with `cd warlock`